1.7.0 • Published 1 year ago

 Last release

-@jumpcutking/console is a pretty console reporting system created to support event listening and consistent reporting.
-It modifies the node.js global console to offer a consistent, stunning experience and unlimited object depth.
+@jumpcutking/console is a sophisticated console reporting system designed to provide developers with enhanced feedback, including line traces of events, multi-object reporting, event listening, and consistent logging.
+This module modifies the Node.js global console to deliver a seamless and informative debugging experience with unlimited object depth.

-This open-source project was created from a console module I used in @jumpcutking/threads and as part of The Universe platform.
+This open-source project originates from a console module used in @jumpcutking/threads and is a key component of The Universe platform.

 What's New